gcallah/Economics/Tariffs/tariffs2.md

 Michael Munger said: "If another country manipulates its currency, or has trade barriers, that is a harm to THEIR consumers.
 'Wealth' is the ability to obtain high quality, low cost products."

-However, that definition of wealth is not a *conclusion* of economic science, but an *assumption* that economists make so that they can have numeric inputs for their models.
+However, Munger's definition of wealth is not a *conclusion* of economic science, but an *assumption* that economists make so that they can have numeric inputs for their models.
-Other definitions are entirely possible, for instance, one might argue that the truly wealthy person is happy with what he has and not continually striving for more and more, a striving that our classical tradition would have called the vice of pleonexia.
+Other definitions are entirely possible, for instance, one might argue that the truly wealthy person is happy with what he has and not continually striving for more and more, a striving that our classical tradition would have called the vice of *pleonexia*.
-It also seems reasonable to hold that living in stable, supportive families and communities is real wealth, while consumer goods are distinctly secondary sorts of "riches."
+Or perhaps living in stable, supportive families and communities is true wealth, while gobbling up consumer goods is a distinctly inferior sorts of "riches."
-But economists can at least roughly measure whether some demographic is buying more consumption goods, but it is very hard to put a number on being satisfied with what one has or living within a loving family.
+But economists can at least roughly measure whether some demographic is buying more consumption goods, but it is very hard to put a number on being satisfied with what one has or living in a loving family.

 However, even if we accept Munger's definition of wealth, there is another assumption that he leaves unstated, namely, that the only possible goal of trade policy is to increase a nation's "wealth" as he has defined it.